DaijuAiba/Cambodia-Microfinance/M&A/Report on event study analysis.md

 where $PopDensity_{jt}$ is an indicator of economic development in district $j$ at time $t$.
 Coefficient of interaction term $\delta_{k}$ captures a heterogeneity of the impact of M&A. If MFIs increase the loan provision to the developed areas relatively, we expect that $\delta_{k}>0$.

 <br><br>

 ### 2.2 Data and Variables
-For the estimation, we constrcuted the dataset from three sources.
+For the estimation, we constructed the dataset from three sources.
 Firstly, the data relating to MFI lending is extracted from the CMA-NIX database.
-Secondly, the data represeting MFI's financial condition is extracted from the NBC Supervision Annual Report.
-Thirdly, we also collected the data of mergers and aquisitions in the Cambodian MFI sector via website of each MFI and local newspapers.
+Secondly, the data representing MFI's financial condition is extracted from the NBC Supervision Annual Report.
+Thirdly, we also collected the data of mergers and acquisitions in the Cambodian MFI sector via a website of each MFI and local newspapers.
 The summary statistics of variables used for the regression analysis are presented in Table 1.

 MFI's lending data are available at MFI-district pair in CMA-NIX database on a quarterly basis.
-From this database, we construct  the panel dataset at MFI-district-pair level.
-The dataset include variables representing MFI lending behavior are the loan amount, total number of borrowers, loan size (ratio of the loan amount to the total number of borrowers), and ratio of female to the total number of borrowers.
+From this database, we construct a panel dataset at MFI-district-pair level.
+The dataset includes variables representing MFI lending behavior are the loan amount, total number of borrowers, loan size (ratio of the loan amount to the total number of borrowers), and a ratio of female to the total number of borrowers.
 The variables have variation across 194 districts and across 80 MFIs from 2014Q4 to 2019Q4.
-For the compatibility with other dataset, we reduce the dataset of CMA-NIX to a yearly basis.
+For the compatibility with other datasets, we reduce the dataset of CMA-NIX to a yearly basis.

-NBC Supervisory Annual Report contains data of income statements and blance sheets of each MFI.
+NBC Supervisory Annual Report contains data of income statements and balance sheets of each MFI.
 From this data source, we extract the data of MFI's financial conditions, such as capital ratio, funding prices, and cash-to-asset ratio.

-We also combine the data of region-specific variable.
-In Cambodia, there is Commune Database, which is managed by National Insitution of Statistics, and which covers the village-level, commune-level, and district-level information, such as population, size of total land areas, and infrastructure development.
+We also combine the data of region-specific variables.
+In Cambodia, there is Commune Database, which is managed by National Institution of Statistics, and which covers the village-level, commune-level, and district-level information, such as population, size of total land areas, and infrastructure development.
 We extract the data of population density for a proxy of economic development of districts.